ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/cluster/how-client-integrates-with-replication-and-cluster.dotnet.markdown

   If the node is down and the request fails, it will select another node from this list.

 * The choice of which node to select depends on the value of `ReadBalanceBehavior`, which is taken from the current conventions.
   For more information about the different values and the node selection process see [Related Cluster Conventions](../configuration/cluster).

+{NOTE Each failure to connect to a node, spawns a health check for that node.
+For more information see [Cluster Node Health Check](health-check)./}

 {PANEL/}

 {PANEL:**Cluster Topology In The Client**}